TBD54566975/did-dht/spec/spec.md

 ~ A client is a piece of software that is responsible for generating a `did:dht` and submitting it to a [[ref:Mainline]] node or [[ref:Gateway]].

-[[def:Retained DID Set, Retained Set, Retention Set]] ~ The set of DIDs that a [[ref:Gateway]] is retaining, and thus is responsible for republishing.
+[[def:Retained DID Set, Retained Set, Retention Set]] ~ The set of DIDs that a [[ref:Gateway]] is retaining and thus is responsible for republishing.

 [[def:Retention Proof, Retention Proofs]]
 ~ A proof of work that is performed by the [[ref:DID]] controller to prove that they are still in control of the DID.
-This proof is used by nodes to determine how long they should retain a DID.
+Nodes use this proof to determine how long they should retain a DID.

 ## DID DHT Method Specification